How the BBMC Came to Be – A Cautionary Tale

 The Co-op space in the Baird Buildings, 2010, Water Street.
 Photo by Rhonda Pelley.

-The shift was devastating.
 We could easily run a communal jam space by sharing resources, but without program funding, we could no longer sustain our programs and services.
 Our ability to offer workshops, supports, and free community programming was cut off at the root.
 Without those resources to offer, we had little to attract or retain members.

 From Cooperative to Collective